-Differences between the Federal Subsidized and Unsubsidized Stafford Loans
+Differences between the Federal Subsidized and Unsubsidized Stafford Loan

-Federal SUBSIDIZED Stafford Loan Federal UNSUBSIDIZED Stafford Loan Eligibility is based on financial need.
+Ulisubsidized Stallord Loali Federal SUBSIDIZED Stafford Loan Federal UNSUBSIDIZED Stafford Loan Eligibility is based on financial need.
 Eligibility is NOT based on financial need.
-The Federal Government pays the interest on the loan as long as the student is enrolled.
-The Consolidated Appropriations Act of 2012 has eliminated the subsidy payment (the payment of interest) during the grace period for loans with a first disbursement on or after July 1, 2012 and before July 1, 2014.
+The Federal Government pays the interest on the loan as long as the student enrolled.
+If you received a Direct Subsidized Loan that was first disbursed between July 1, 2012, and July 1, 2014, you will be responsible for paying any interest that accrues during your grace period.
+If you choose not to pay the interest that accrues during your grace period, the interest will be added to your principal balance.
 The Federal Government DOES NOT pay the interest on the loan.
 Interest is charged from the time the loan is disbursed until it is paid in full.
 The student has two options in the repayment of the interest.
 It can be paid while enrolled in school (check the box on the MPN indicating you wish to pay the interest) OR the loan interest can be capitalized-that is, the interest will be added to the principal amount of the loan and additional interest will be based upon the higher amount.
 Repayment on both the interest and principal begins SIX months after the student graduates or withdraws from training.
 Repayment on both the interest and principal begins SIX months after the student graduates or withdraws from training.
-Fixed rate of 3.73% Fixed rate of 3.73%
+Fixed rate of 4.99% Fixed rate of 4.99%